More

 For example, are new devices connected to the enterprise network left with default configurations?
 Or how many users in the network are using default passwords?
 Businesses eventually feel the need for a security-focused configuration management approach to stay compliant, secure, and available at all times.

-How Endpoint Security Configuration Management Works
+How Security Configuration Management Works?

 Phase 1 – Planning